Leucothoe fontanesiana 'Zeblid'

 Scarlet-purple new leaves emerge above deep green foliage in spring; this lovely colonizing shrub blooms prolificly with long racemes of white bell flowers; foliage turns reddish-bronze in fall; a compact grower that makes a superb groundcover

 Scarletta Fetterbush features showy racemes of fragrant white bell-shaped flowers hanging below the branches from late spring to early summer.
-It has attractive dark green foliage which emerges burgundy in spring.
-The glossy pointy leaves are highly ornamental and turn coppery-bronze in fall.
-The fruit is not ornamentally significant.
+It has attractive dark green evergreen foliage which emerges burgundy in spring.
+The glossy pointy leaves are highly ornamental and turn coppery-bronze in the fall, which persists throughout the winter.
 The red stems can be quite attractive.

 Scarletta Fetterbush is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.